 The registration process consists of two parts: an online registration part (part 1) and a forms’ part (part 2).
 These two parts of the process are explained below.

 - Depending on whether you are competing in the open or the challenge competition, go to the appropriate page – open competition online registration or challenge competition online registration – and complete the online form.
 If you are competing as a team, only one online submission is needed.
-A team in the Open Competition is at most two people (leader plus one other) and a team for the Challenge Competition is at most three people (leader plus two others).
+A team in the Open Competition is at most three people (leader plus two others) and a team for the Challenge Competition is at most three people (leader plus two others).

 - After submitting the online form, you should receive an email confirmation of your registration.
 Print out a copy of this email.
 It will be needed in part two of your EXPO application.
 If you do not receive a confirmatory email, do NOT register again.
 Contact us to report your problem to NHSEEA.

 - Part two of the application process involves paper forms.
 These forms have various purposes but mostly involve compliance with the standards set for Intel-ISEF compliant science fairs.
 Both open and challenge competition entries have forms that need to be submitted to NHSEEA.
 A forms checklist is provided to guide competitors in filling out any necessary forms.
-The Intel ISEF site also has a rules wizard that can guide you through this process.
+If you need help with the process, you can Contact Us.

 - Paper forms should be submitted with a copy of the confirmation email mentioned in #2 above.
 This will help NHSEEA identify competitors in the database.
 Please note that students may have to submit more than one set of forms over a period of time in order to compete in the EXPO.
 This is especially true for projects that require prior approval by our Scientific Review Committee (SRC).
-A schedule of SRC meetings can be found here.
+A schedule of SRC meetings can be found on the page of Dates, Deadlines, Rules, and Forms.
 Again, please submit a copy of the confirmation email with every submission of paper forms.